Linkage of Pfister forms over semi-global fields

-The following are equivalent \begin{enumerate}[$(i)$] \item $q$ is hyperbolic over $K^{un}$, \item $q \cong a_1[1, b_1] \perp \ldots \perp a_n[1, b_n]$ for some $n \in \nat$, $a_1, \ldots, a_n \in K^\times$ and $b_1, \ldots, b_n \in \mathcal{O}_v$, \item $\RF{\pi}{q}$ is non-singular for all $\pi \in \Pi$. \end{enumerate} \end{prop} \begin{proof} The equivalence between \eqref{it:inerthyp1} and \eqref{it:inerthyp2} is \autocite[Corollary 17]{SpringerTameQuadratic}.
-The equivalence between \eqref{it:inerthyp2} and \eqref{it:inerthyp3} is \autocite[Satz 4.1a]{Tietze} \end{proof} For a dyadic valued field $(K, v)$, denote by $\IS{v}K$ the subgroup of $I_qK$ of Witt equivalence classes of quadratic forms satisfying property \eqref{it:inerthyp2} in \Cref{P:TignolCharacteriseTameQuadratic}.
-By a direct approximation argument, one can verify that $\IS{v}K$ is the preimage of $\IS{v}K_v$ under the restriction homomorphism $I_qK \to I_qK_v$.
-For a non-dyadic valued field, we simply set $\IS{v}K = I_qK$. \begin{prop} Let $(K, v)$ be a dyadic henselian valued field, and fix a set $\Pi$ of representatives of $K^{\times}/v^{-1}(2vK)$.
-There is a group isomorphism $ \partial_v : \IS{v}K \to \bigoplus_{\pi \in \Pi} I_q Kv $ which maps the class of an anisotropic quadratic form $q$ in $\IS{v}K$ to the class of $(\RF{\pi}{q})_{\pi \in \Pi}$.
-In particular, two anisotropic quadratic forms over $K$ whose residue forms are all non-singular, are isometric if and only if their residue forms are isometric. \end{prop} \begin{proof} This is \autocite[Satz 4.1]{Tietze}. \end{proof}
+The following are equivalent: \begin{enumerate}[$(i)$] \item $q$ is hyperbolic over $K^{un}$, \item $q \cong a_1 \llangle b_1 ]]_K \perp \ldots \perp a_n \llangle b_n ]]_K$ for some $n \in \nat$, $a_1, \ldots, a_n \in K^\times$ and $b_1, \ldots, b_n \in \mathcal{O}_v$, \item $\RF{\pi}{q}$ is non-singular for all $\pi \in \Pi$. \end{enumerate} \end{prop} \begin{proof} We first observe that a quadratic extension $(L, w)/(K, v)$ is inert if and only if $L$ is the splitting field of a polynomial $T^2 - T - b$ with $b \in \mc{O}_v$; this follows from the fact that, since $\charac(Kv) = 2$, all polynomials of the form $T^2 - T - \alpha$ for $\alpha \in Kv$ are separable, and conversely every quadratic extension of $Kv$ is the splitting field of some polynomial of the form $T^2 - T - \alpha$ for $\alpha \in Kv$.
+In particular, anisotropic $1$-fold Pfister forms of the form $\llangle b ]]_K$ for $b \in \mc{O}_v$ are precisely the norm forms of inert quadratic extensions of $K$.
+With this in mind, the equivalence between \eqref{it:inerthyp1} and \eqref{it:inerthyp2} is given by \autocite[Corollary 17]{SpringerTameQuadratic}.